sahilfaraz0/CyberShield-IT-Security-Policy/README.md

 # Corporate IT Security & Data Protection Policy Framework

+**Author:** Sahil Faraz | **Date:** June 2025

-> **Academic Disclaimer:** This repository contains an academic case study and project submission for the **HND in Digital Technologies (Cybersecurity) - Unit 8: Security** module.
+> **Academic Disclaimer:** This repository contains an academic case study and project submission for the **Pearson B-TEC HND in Digital Technologies (Cybersecurity) - Unit 8: Security** module.
 It is strictly for portfolio and demonstration purposes.
 Other students may not use or copy this material for their own academic submissions.
+---

 ## 📌 Project Overview
 This project demonstrates the creation of a comprehensive, strategic IT governance document.
 Under the fictional entity **CyberShield Solutions**, this repository outlines a complete Cybersecurity and Data Protection Policy developed for a simulated client in the healthcare technology sector, **PakTech Medical Systems**.